RouteKG: A knowledge graph-based framework for route prediction on road networks: Conclusion

 Future research can extend this work in several ways.
 First, incorporating other spatial relations ({\em e.g.}, function zones, spatial regions, etc.) with urban and road network attributes can augment the scalability and generalizability of the model.
 This would enable the model to provide high-performance feedback for multi-functional intelligent transportation services rapidly, adapting to different tasks promptly.
 Second, future work can potentially enhance the \textit{Spanning Route} algorithm by integrating an n-ary tree pruning approach, offering a solution to model complexity increases exponentially with route prediction length.
 The optimized algorithm is anticipated to offer superior scalability and more efficient future route generation with reduced computational resources.
-Last but not least, future research might delve deeper into harnessing KGs for broader urban applications, such as employing KGs to integrate diverse datasets and learn interrelationships amongst them.
-For instance, discerning correlations between traffic patterns and population demographics might empower urban planners to envisage and anticipate the implications of varied urban development strategies.
+Lastly, future research could explore more deeply how KGs can be leveraged for broader urban applications, such as integrating diverse datasets and uncovering interrelationships between them.
+For instance, identifying correlations between traffic patterns and population demographics could enable urban planners to better anticipate the impact of different urban development strategies, ultimately fostering smarter, more sustainable cities and improving overall urban system efficiency.